Faculty/Staff Directory

 Doctor of Physical Therapy, College of St. Scholastica (2010)

-Teaching: Interventions 1 and 2, Integumentary, Clinical Education, Professional Project
+Teaching: Interventions I and II, Integumentary, Professional Project, MSK 2

-Credentials: Board Certified Orthopedic Clinical Specialist, APTA Certified Clinical Instructor, Certified Orthopedic Manual Therapist Extremities and Spine (International Academy of Orthopedic Medicine), Certified Trigger Point Dry Needling Level 1 and 2 (Optimal Dry Needling Solutions)
+Credentials: Board-Certified Orthopedic Clinical Specialist, APTA Certified Clinical Instructor, Certified Orthopedic Manual Therapist for Extremities and Spine (International Academy of Orthopedic Medicine), Certified Trigger Point Dry Needling Levels 1 and 2 (Optimal Dry Needling Solutions)

-Professional Involvement: American Physical Therapy Association with section memberships in Orthopedics and Pelvic Health.
-Currently practicing OP orthopedics, pelvic health, home health and acute care for St. Luke's Hospital, Duluth.
+Professional Involvement: American Physical Therapy Association with section memberships in Orthopedics and Pelvic Health; Nominating committee MNAPTA.
+Journal of Women's and Pelvic Health Physical Therapy reviewer Currently practicing OP orthopedics, pelvic health, home health and acute care at Aspirus St. Luke's.

 Adrianne Osmundson, MA, OTR/L